A 35-Year Plan to Advance Phoenix’s Transportation Future

 In addition, improving the passenger experience is an important element of the plan, including reloadable fare cards, Wi-Fi on buses and trains, real-time trip planning and new shade structures at bus stops citywide.

-In addition, improving old infrastructure to ensure ADA accessibility on streets with existing (or planned) bus service through adding crosswalks, sidewalks, sidewalk wheelchair ramps, and curb and gutter.
+In addition, the plan also entails improving old infrastructure to ensure ADA accessibility on streets with existing (or planned) bus service through adding crosswalks, sidewalks, sidewalk wheelchair ramps, and curb and gutter.
 These improvements are needed at more than 4,000 places citywide.

 The council-adopted the Bicycle Master Plan includes a prioritized project list for phased implementation.
 Transportation 2050 funding ensures the projects identified in the Bicycle Master Plan are funded, including an extensive network of new and improved bike lanes throughout the city.